Health and Safety Pre-Start Reviews

-Review (PSR) and how can CR CONSULTING assist you with it?
+Review (PSR) and how can CR PERMITS assist you with it?

-operation of a machine or process are identified according to Table 1,
+the operation of a machine or process are identified according

-document specifying only what you should do in terms of safety, and who
+only what you should do in terms of safety, and who should be

 is too much responsibility to deal with this on your own, you should

-or professional engineer.
-They will help you to meet all
+integrator, or professional engineer.
+They will help you

 For all your safety issues